-River Rouge Housing Commission is a public housing agency in River Rouge, Michigan that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+River Rouge Housing Commission is a Public Housing Agency in River Rouge, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 River Rouge Housing Commission serves Wayne County.

 The River Rouge Housing Commission (RRHC) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open in April 2018.

 To apply during the opening period, applicants were required to complete the online application.